drummonds/sceco/content/docs/Campaign2024/as_pdf.md

 - [National Planning Policy Framework](https://www.gov.uk/guidance/national-planning-policy-framework) (September 2023)
 - [Planning Practice Guidance (PPG)](https://www.gov.uk/government/collections/planning-practice-guidance).

+# Net gain of economic, social or environmental objectives (Betterment)

+Betterment as referred to in the applicants [Heritage Assessment] is not defined in the National planning framework.
+Instead the National Planning Framework talks of:

+{{< r >}}<blockquote>8.
+Achieving sustainable development means that the planning system has three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives):</blockquote> {{< /r>}}

+So the applicants net gain will be considered in terms of these objectives.

 # Historic Environment

 The [Planning Practice Guidance has guidance on conserving the historic environment](https://www.gov.uk/guidance/conserving-and-enhancing-the-historic-environment)

-Number 9 Streatham Common is Grade 2 listed and the curtilage is a boundary will with number 6 Streatham Common South.
+Number 9 Streatham Common is Grade 2 listed and the curtilage is partly defined by a boundary wall with number 6 Streatham Common South.

 Other buildings in the neighbourhood are the [locally listed](https://www.lambeth.gov.uk/sites/default/files/2022-01/local_heritage_list_19.01.22.pdf)